452init/Multi-Feature-Telegram-Bot/README.md

 # Telegram Bot Platform - Project Documentation

 A multi-service Telegram bot platform built around a hand-crafted Layer 7 load balancer.
-Every user message becomes a real HTTP webhook that flows through your load balancer, giving you genuine production traffic to observe, monitor, and learn from - for free, on Oracle Cloud's Always Free tier.
+Every user message becomes a real HTTP webhook that flows through the load balancer, giving a genuine production traffic to observe and monitor.

 ---